Speech4health/ICASSP2022_SC-5/lecture.md

   <li style="font-size:16.5px;"> Speaker specific vs independent model </li>
 </ul>
 <br>
-<p><strong>Brief Bio:</strong> Prasanta Kumar Ghosh received his Ph.D. in Electrical Engineering from University of Southern California (USC), Los Angeles, USA in 2011.
+<p><strong>Speaker Bio:</strong> Prasanta Kumar Ghosh received his Ph.D. in Electrical Engineering from University of Southern California (USC), Los Angeles, USA in 2011.
 Prior to that he obtained his M.Sc.(Engineering) in Electrical Communication Engineering from Indian Institute of Science (IISc), Bangalore and B.E.(ETCE) in Electronics from Jadavpur University, Kolkata in 2006 and 2003 respectively.
 He has been a Research Intern at Microsoft Research India, Bangalore in the areas of audio-visual speaker verification from March to July in 2006.
 During 2011-2012 he was with IBM India Research Lab (IRL) as a researcher.
 Currently, he is an associate professor in the department of Electrical Engineering (EE) at IISc.
 <br>
   Prasanta Kumar Ghosh was awarded the INSPIRE faculty fellowship from Department of Science and Technology (DST), Govt. of India in 2012.
 He received the best M.Sc.
 (Engg.) thesis award for the